Let me tell you our story

 The Past 3 years

 Over the last three years, we’ve had more families moving in and out of Oak Hollow Park than any other time that I can think of.
-Many of the families moving into the neighborhood seem to have children.
+Many of the home buyers moving into the neighborhood have families.

 Fortunately, Oak Hollow Park is located in the North East Independent School District.